emanuelfc/Authorize/README.md

 In addition to per-user settings, you are also able to set global rules - rules which are applied to all requests intercept or created by Authorized, allowing for more coarse-grained control.

-**Tests**

-You can save proxy messages as tests, for easier retesting - allowing you not only to identify but also modify them freely.

 ## Disclaimer

 The application is in development but ready for use.
 If you encounter any issues, such as crashes, please report it!